MP 89: Transfer of (CC) stock to Line 4

 Beginning in April 2011, and lasting through March 2013, the MP 89 trainsets on Line 1 were gradually transferred over to Line 4.
 This cascading process was initiated by the full automation of Line 1, which brought on board a new class of fully automated rolling stock, the MP 05.
 This in-turn, allowed the aging MP 59 trainsets on Line 4 to be retired.

-In April, 2011, the MP 89 CC #01 was moved to Line 4, as work to fully automate Line 1 was nearing completion.
-The transfer of these trains to Line 4 will allow RATP to retire the MP 59 stock, which are reaching the ends of their useful lives.
-After various internal components (such as the automated station announcements) were updated to accommodate service on Line 4, train #01 went into service on May 23, 2011.
-Until September, 2011, train #01 was the only MP 89CC train to operate on Line 4.
-On September 10, 2011, train #44 went into service, marking the second train to be transferred.
-As the new MP 05 rolling stock began to debut on Line 1 during November, 2011, more MP 89 stock was put into service, allowing the RATP to transfer two to three trains per month.
+In April 2011 the MP 89 CC #01 was moved to Line 4, as work to fully automate Line 1 was nearing completion.
+The transfer of these trains to Line 4 allowed RATP to retire the MP 59 stock, which were reaching the ends of their useful lives.
+After various internal components (such as the automated station announcements) were updated to accommodate service on Line 4, train #01 went into service on 23 May 2011.
+Until September 2011 train #01 was the only MP 89CC train to operate on Line 4.
+On 10 September 2011 train #44 went into service, marking the second train to be transferred.
+As the new MP 05 rolling stock began to debut on Line 1 during November 2011, more MP 89 stock was put into service, allowing the RATP to transfer two to three trains per month.

-By December 21, 2012, Line 1 had reached 100% automation, though three MP 89 trains, #s 02, 46, and 50, continued to operate as supplemental trains during rush hour.
-As of February 21, 2013, the MP 89 are no longer used on Line 1 and the MP 05 trains are now fully controlled by the central command centre and train spacing (SAET) instead of the signaling system that guided the MP 89 trains.
+By 21 December 2012 Line 1 had reached 100% automation, though three MP 89 trains, #s 02, 46, and 50, continued to operate as supplemental trains during rush hour.
+As of 21 February 2013 the MP 89 are no longer used on Line 1 and the MP 05 trains are now fully controlled by the central command centre and train spacing (SAET) instead of the signaling system that guided the MP 89 trains.

-As of June, 2013, all 52 trains have been transferred over to Line 4.
+As of June 2013 all 52 trains have been transferred over to Line 4.
 However, only 48 trains are used for revenue service (just as the MP 59s were).
 The remaining four trains are stored at either the garage behind the Mairie de Montrouge station, or at the Saint Ouen workshop as operational spares.